nandelic2022/Pulsars-Detection-HTRU2/README.md

 The first 8 variables are input variables and the last one 9. class is the target variable.
 One of the problems with this dataset is that it contains a large number of outliers so in this research the Winsorizer function was used from the feature_engine library (capping_method = IQR, tail=both) for capping the outliers.
 For more information about feature_engine library and winsorizer function and parameters please visit: https://feature-engine.trainindata.com/en/latest/api_doc/outliers/Winsorizer.html#feature_engine.outliers.Winsorizer .
 The dataset consists of 17898 samples, where 1639 samples are pulsars and 16259 are non-pulsars.
 This means that the dataset is highly imbalanced so the application of dataset-balancing techniques was required.
 On the dataset, oversampling and undersampling techniques were applied to obtain balanced dataset variations which were later used in GPSC to obtain symbolic expressions (mathematical equations) for the detection of pulsars.
 The library that was used for oversampling/undersampling techniques is the imblearn library (https://imbalanced-learn.org/stable/).

-To run the GPSC algorithm (GPSC_CV5_test.py) you need a Python 3.9 and install these Python libraries:
+To run the genetic programming symbolic classifier algorithm (GPSC_CV5_test.py) you need a Python 3.9 and install these Python libraries:
 1. numpy (pip install numpy)
 2. gplearn 0.4.2 (pip install gplearn)
 3. scikit-learn (pip install scikit-learn)